huanglianghua/GlobalTrack/README.md

 ![figure2](imgs/figure2.jpg)

-Extremely simple architecture, with no motion model, no online learning, no punishment on position or scale changes, no scale smoothing and no trajectory refinement.
+Extremely simple architecture, with **NO motion model, NO online learning, NO punishment on position or scale changes, NO scale smoothing and NO trajectory refinement**.

 Outperforms [SPLT](https://github.com/iiau-tracker/SPLT) (ICCV19) on [TLP](https://amoudgl.github.io/tlp/) benchmark (avg. **13,529 frames** per video) by **OVER 11%** (absolute gain).